CodeForBerkeley/Homelessness-Project/README.md

 	nvm use

-* If this doesn't work for some reason, try:
+If this doesn't work for some reason, try:

 	brew install nvm

-* Then, retry:

 	nvm use

 Install yarn: